sandbox-quantum/Tangelo/README.md

 During this setup, you may encounter errors, as sometimes the Python package dependencies are installed in an order that does not seem to work out.
 Depending on your error, we recommend you install the packages that seem responsible manually.
-This happened more frequently with `pybind11` and `pyscf` in particular, depending on your platform.
+We have observed it occasionally happens with `pybind11` and `pyscf`.

 If you do not wish to use the code in `qSDK` or `agnostic_simulator` as python modules but want to manipulate and access this code directly, you can also remove them from your environment (through pip or conda), and simply make sure